openstack/openstack-ansible-os_octavia/doc/source/configure-octavia.rst

 ``octavia_enable_anti_affinity=True`` to ensure that the active and passive amphora are (depending on the anti-affinity filter deployed in nova)  on two different hosts to the user file in /etc/openstack-deploy

-To speed up the creation of load balancers or in a SINGLE topolgy to speed up the failover a spare pool can be used.
-The variable ``octavia_spare_amphora_pool_size`` controls the size of the pool.
-The system will try to prebuild this number so using too big a number will consumes a lot of unnecessary resources.